 The Fender Blues Junior III is a delightfully portable, hard rockin' 12-watt tube amp - ideal for tone loving guitarists who need a grab-and-go amp for stage and studio, or simply want a premium practice amp for home.
-Many guitarists will have already played a Blues Junior amp before, and the III model is an excellent update to a much-loved classic.
+The Blues Junior III makes for a great first tube amp, though many guitarists will have already played a Blues Junior amp before, and the III model is an excellent update to a much-loved classic.
 The sound is warm and full, the overdrive is pure tube drive and the controls are incredibly simple - so you can focus on playing, just as it should be.

 Upgrades added to the Fender Blues Junior III include an easier-to-read black control panel with front-reading text, new badge, vintage Fender “dog bone” handle, vintage-size jewel light, “sparkle” circuit mod, rattle-reducing shock absorbers for the EL84 tubes, highly sensitive Fender Special Design 12” “lightning bolt” speaker by Eminence, and heavy-duty set-screw “chicken head” knobs.

 The Fender Blues Junior III amp will partner beautifully with any electric guitar depending on the output you wish to achieve.
 This amp is suitable enough to fill a small venue room with a modest crowd of people but is also perfect for practice sessions.
 It has a lightweight feel making it easily portable for when you need to take it from one place to the next.
 The Blues Junior III offers a substantial sound that will impress any guitar player looking for either a practice amp or something suitable for a small gig.